-19. CREDENTIALING CRITERIA FOR NEW PRIVILEGE REQUESTS
+18. CREDENTIALING CRITERIA FOR NEW PRIVILEGE REQUESTS

-Should new technology or medical advancement result in the establishment of a new clinical or surgical procedure, the practitioner shall be required to request the privilege as stated in the Bylaws.
+When requesting a new privilege, or when new technology or medical advancements result in the establishment of a new clinical or surgical procedure, the practitioner shall be required to request the privilege as stated in the Bylaws.
 Proof of competency and/or credentialing criteria shall be determined by the appropriate oversight committee and/or stated in the Department Manual.
 The burden of proof lies with the applicant.

-At the direction of the Department Chief, proof of competency may include but is not limited to: Case logs from a residency program, cadaver training, completion of manufacturer training/education, a minimum of 5 cases proctored by a practitioner who currently holds the privilege or a manufacturer representative specially trained in the privilege, or a letter of competency from a residency Program Director or former CMO/Department Chief at another hospital.
+At the direction of the Department Chief, proof of competency may include but is not limited to: Case logs from a residency program, cadaver training, completion of manufacturer training/education, a minimum of proctored cases as defined by the Department Chief in tandem with a practitioner who currently holds the privilege or a manufacturer representative specially trained in the privilege, or a letter of competency from a residency Program Director or former CMO/Department Chief at another hospital.

-20. ADOPTION; AMENDMENTS
+19. ADOPTION; AMENDMENTS

-Document in entirety adopted by the Medical Executive Committee and approved by the Board of Directors January 2018.
+Document in entirety adopted by the Medical Executive Committee and approved by the Board of Directors